 What should an analyst understand about tax?

-Tax is an intricate field to navigate and often confuses even the most skilled analysts.
+Tax is an intricate field to navigate and often confuses even the most skilled financial analysts.
 This is keeping in mind that there are numerous tax codes and policies in any given jurisdiction, and numerous jurisdictions with different tax policies to exacerbate the effect.

 A working knowledge of tax accounting, thus, becomes a great skill to have as a financial analyst.
-When speaking of just the bare necessities, an analyst should at least have a conceptual understanding of the following:
+When speaking of just the bare necessities, an analyst should at least have a solid conceptual understanding of the following:

 - Exceptions to certain policies